awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-rekognition-example.rst

    :code:`FunctionHandler` is the method Lambda calls after it constructs the instance.
 Notice that the input parameter is of type :code:`S3Event` and not a :code:`Stream`.
 You can do this because of the registered Lambda JSON serializer.
 The :code:`S3Event` contains all the information about the event triggered in |S3|.
-The function loops through all the S3 objects that were part of the event and tells |REK| to detect labels.
+The function loops through all the S3 objects that were part of the event and tells Rekognition to detect labels.
 After the labels are detected, they are added as tags to the S3 object.

    .. code-block:: C#